BBBA(LEGAL) - ELECTIONS: CONDUCTING ELECTIONS

 Notice to County Clerk and Voter Registrar

-The board shall deliver notice of the election to the county clerk and voter registrar of each county in which the district is located not later than the 60th day before election day.
-Election Code 4.008(a)
+The board shall deliver notice of the election, including the location of each polling place, to the county clerk and voter registrar of each county in which the district is located not later than the 60th day before election day.
+The county clerk shall post notice of the election, including the location of each polling place, on the county's internet website, if the county maintains a website, as provided by Election Code 4.003(b).
+Election Code 4.008(a) [See Posting, above]

 Notice to Election Judge